Shopify/shopify_app/README.md

 ```

 The module skips the `verify_authenticity_token` before_action and adds an action to verify that the webhook came from Shopify.

+The WebhooksManager uses ActiveJob, if ActiveJob is not configured then by default Rails will run the jobs inline.
+However it is highly recommended to configure a proper background processing queue like sidekiq or resque.

 ShopifyApp::SessionRepository